LongBu/AWS-MLS-C01-Study-Guide/README.md

     * over time during training is "memory cell" as it maintains memories of previous steps
   * LSTM Cell
     * Long Short-Term Memory Cell
-    * Maintains separate short-term and long-term  States
+    * Maintains separate short-term and long-term states
+    * Can work with sequences of spoken language to then be used to generate sequenced output (eg: written text)
   * GRU Cell
     * Gated Recurrent Unit
     * Simplified LSTM Cell that performs about as well, but shorter to train